AbishekAnbarasan/Credit-Card-Fraud-Detection/README.md

 ### Data Description:

+Note:Sorry for the sub par quality of plots as they were snipped from report because the code file was lost.

 The dataset is obtained from Vesta corporation via Kaggle competition.
 The training dataset is of the shape 590540*434 after merging the train identity and train transaction datasets.
 The two datasets have Transaction Id’s as common.
 The Train transaction has many important features like Time delta which is the transaction timeline from a given reference.
 The data feature isFraud is the response variable which is a binary feature.
 It also has Product codes which haven’t been revealed.

 | ![plot of product cd](images/plt2.JPG) |